-Cleveland Clinic's Cole Eye Institute offers highest-quality fellowship training opportunities in a variety of sub-specialties.
+Cleveland Clinic Cole Eye Institute offers highest-quality fellowship training opportunities in a variety of sub-specialties.
 These fellowships train the next generation of academic leaders in the respective fields by combining an excellent academic environment with mentorship support in a state-of-the-art eye care facility.

 Please submit all application materials through the CAS/San Francisco (SF) Match service.
-Fellowship application deadlines for 2016 are posted on the respective SF Match program webpages.
+Fellowship application deadlines are posted on the respective SF Match program webpages.

 A permanent medical license from the State of Ohio for fellowship training is required.
 State of Ohio medical licensing guidelines.